ssebs/ssebs-www/content/blog/guac-and-load-update-2.md

 Now that I've completed my game, I'm going to take a break from game dev.
 This probably means I'm going to forget my Godot specific knowledge, but that's alright.

-I have a backlog of other project, and other hobbies to get back into.
+I have a backlog of other projects, and other hobbies to get back into.

 Once I get the gamedev itch again, I'll be more prepared.